datarza/DataViewExtenders/README.md

 ## Credits

-[Farm-Fresh Web Icons](http://www.fatcow.com/free-icons) have been used in Examples.
+[Farm-Fresh Web Icons](http://www.fatcow.com/free-icons) have been used in examples.

 ## Contacts